apache/cordova-coho/docs/plugins-release-process.md

 ### Before you start

-### Get Buy-in
+#### Request buy-in

- 1. Email the dev mailing-list and see if anyone has reason to postpone the release.
+Email the dev mailing-list at <dev@cordova.apache.org> and see if anyone has reason to postpone the release.

-   * Subject should be "[DISCUSS] Plugins release
-   * If so, agree upon a branching date / time.
+E.g.:

+    Subject: [DISCUSS] Cordova Plugins Release

+    Does anyone have any reason to delay a Cordova plugins release?
+    Any outstanding patches to land?

+    If not, I will start the release tomorrow.

+Note that it would be possible to continue with some of the [Before Release](#before-release) items while waiting for a possible response.

 ### Before Release